pngme/pngme-feature-library/lib/count_loan_declined_events/README.md

-# Count loan declined events
+# Count Loan Declined Events

 1. Create and activate a virtual environment: